-- b.
-Nominees must accept or reject their nomination in writing within 7 days of notice of nomination and submit nomination petitions to the Elections Committee with no less than five (5) members of the affected worksite as signatories; said petitions must be received no later than thirty (30) days following the opening of nominations; - c.
-A petition signed by five (5) members of the affected worksite is sufficient to elect a steward for that worksite if no other petitions are submitted. - d.
-If multiple petitions are submitted for that worksite, the Lead Organizer who represents that worksite, with help from the Elections Committee, will run an election for that worksite consisting of all nominees who have submitted a petition with at least five (5) signatories.
-This election will be run, at the Lead Organizer's discretion, online or at an in-person meeting, and a plurality of votes shall decide the winner.
+- a.
+Every two years, the Executive Board shall call for a period of Steward Elections to be overseen by the Elections Committee. - Nominees must accept or reject their nomination in writing within 7 days of notice of nomination and submit nomination petitions to the Elections Committee with no less than ten (10) members of the affected worksite as signatories; - c.
+A petition signed by ten (10) members of the affected worksite is sufficient to elect a steward for that worksite if no other petitions are submitted;

+- d.
+If multiple petitions are submitted for a worksite, the Lead Organizer who represents that worksite, with help from the Elections Committee, will run an election for that worksite consisting of all nominees who have submitted a petition with at least ten (10) signatories.
+This election will be run at the Lead Organizer's discretion, online or at an in-person meeting, and a plurality of votes shall decide the winner.
 Records of the election's outcomes are to be submitted to the Secretary; - e.
-The Election Committee shall settle any challenges and objections associated with this procedure. - f.
+In worksites where no petitions are brought forth during the election period, members may still submit a petition signed by ten (10) members of the affected worksite to the Lead Organizer of their constituency; - f.
+Uncontested steward seats shall be elected by acclamation; - g.
+The Election Committee shall settle any challenges and objections associated with this procedure; - h.
 A Steward may be removed from their position, and a new election held, due to specific cause, generally limited to violation of the Constitution, misconduct, improper election, or abuse of power.
 A petition signed by a majority of the worksite membership shall be sufficient to require a recall election.
 The Elections Committee shall supervise the recall election.